I

 Busy Opportunists

 This audience acts fast or not at all.
-Even when looking for inspiration, they skim info and want the platform to help with decision-making.
+Even when looking for inspiration, they skim information and want the platform to help with decision-making.

 Goal